 And that’s okay!
 Cause skincare can be confusing as hell.
 With so much information floating around, the skincare market is more overwhelming than ever before.

-That’s why we asked skincare expert and founder of Skin Virtue Nina Gajic, to let us know some common skincare mistakes and the top things she wishes people would stop doing.
+That’s why skincare expert and founder of Skin Virtue Nina Gajic, has shared some common skincare mistakes and the top things she wishes people would stop doing.

 Get ready to take some notes!